revolck/integre-social-front/README.md

 Outgoing requests made with the custom `apiClient` automatically include the tenant identifier.
 The value is read from the `tenant_selection` cookie using `nookies` and attached as the `X-Tenant-ID` header if present.

+## API Client & Role-based Guards

+Use the Axios-based `apiClient` in `src/services/api/client.ts` for all backend requests.
+It reads `NEXT_PUBLIC_API_BASE_URL` from your environment file and automatically attaches authentication tokens.

+Page access can be restricted using the `ProtectedRoute` component or the `withAuth` higher-order component located in `src/components/auth`.
+The dashboard middleware (`src/app/dashboard/middleware.ts`) also enforces role permissions on server-side routes.